 16. Buffer – Stats, Stats, and More Stats

 I’m not going to spend a lot of time on this point, but, remember this: statistics validate your content, enhance trust between you and the reader and give your audience confidence that you know your stuff.
+They also enable you to see if your content marketing efforts are helping you reach your goals.

 Many posts on the Buffer blog are full of crazy good statistics.
 A post on how to boost traffic through advertising utilizes statistics such as: